Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/r/Rust/README.md

   * Adapted the code a little bit so that in principle it could also work in other versions of the LUMI stack than the intended one.

+### Rust 1.80.1, developed for LUMI/24.03

+-   Almost trivial port of the 1.75.0 EasyConfig, but now need to take the existence of the `gcc-native` modules into account.